veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button-toggle.md

 - **Buttonname:** Specifies the button name.
 - **Name:** Name attribute for the underlying input element.
 - **Id:** The unique ID for this button toggle.
 - **Checked:** Used to check whether the button is checked.
-Value should be boolean i.e. either true or false.
+The Value should be boolean i.e. either true or false.
 - **Changed:** Is the event emitted when the group value changes.",
 - **Click:** Is the event used to check whether the button is clicked or not.
 Value should be boolean i.e. either true or false.